-Currently, the department operates 4 Engine Companies and 1 Truck Company out of 4 fire stations with 2 stations in each city.
+Currently, the department operates 6 Engine Companies and 1 Truck Company out of 6 fire stations with 2 stations in each city.
 Fire Station 36 on Rollins Road in Burlingame was closed due to budget reductions in August 2010 and remains closed; the result was one less Engine Company staffed with 3 personnel available to provide services.
-Our daily staffing consists of five captains, five firefighter/paramedics, 6 firefighters and one battalion chief on duty to provide fire, EMS and rescue services to our approximately 40,000 residents and visitors to our two cities.
+Our daily staffing consists of seven captains, seven firefighter/paramedics, 8 firefighters and one battalion chief on duty to provide fire, EMS and rescue services to our approximately 70,000 residents and visitors to our two cities.
 Each company is an Advanced Life Support (ALS) first response unit as part of the San Mateo County Pre-Hospital Joint Powers Agreement that allows cities in San Mateo County to provide closest-unit ALS response across city boundaries.

 In 2011, the CCFD became the first fire department in San Mateo County to successfully complete the State of California Emergency Management Agency (CalEMA) audit that resulted in our being the county’s first Urban Search and Rescue (USAR) type 1, Heavy Rescue response unit.
 USAR 133 is cross-staffed at Fire Station 33.

 The CCFD also provides fire prevention, public education and emergency preparedness through our Fire Prevention Division.
 Administrative and Prevention services are provided out of our headquarters on Rollins Road.

 Sharing of services has been part of the department’s operational plan since the 1990’s when we started offering fire mechanic services to neighboring departments in the county.
 That philosophy has grown to today’s shared training division with 5 other departments, mechanic services with 3 other departments, and EMS supervision with 5 other departments.